hove-io/navitia/readme.rst

 | Navitia is an open-source web API, **initially** built to provide traveler information on urban
   transportation networks.
 |
-| Its main purpose is to provide day-to-day informations to travelers.
+| Its main purpose is to provide day-to-day information to travelers.

 | Over time, Navitia has been able to do way more, *sometimes* for technical and debuging purpose
   *or* because other functional needs fit quite well in what Navitia can do *or* just because it was quite easy and super cool.